habitat-sh/on-prem-builder/docs-chef-io/content/warm-spare.md

 # High Availability

-Currently, the only supported HA solution is by consuming SaaS backend services (AWS RDS, AWS S3).
+Currently, the only supported HA solution is by using SaaS backend services (AWS RDS, AWS S3).
 There is no other fully on-prem supported solution for providing highly available Builder services.

 --->

+How create a disaster recover or warm spare configuration

-In the event that you need to quickly recover from an outage or that you have some planned upgrades or maintenance work, you can leverage a warm spare / disaster recovery installation methodology.
+To quickly recover from an outage or perform planned upgrades or maintenance, you can use a warm spare or disaster recovery installation.

-The following architecture diagram depicts the data synchronization process that can be used to increase the availability of the Builder API and backend for disaster recovery and warm spare scenarios.
+The following architecture diagram shows the data synchronization process that increases the availability of the Builder API and backend for disaster recovery and warm spare scenarios.

 ![onprem architecture](../images/builder_architecture.png)

-## Synchronization Components
+## Synchronize components

-To enable the DR / warm spare deployment methodology, you will need to provision an equal number of frontend/backend systems as there are in your primary location.
-These will serve as your DR / Warm Spare environment and, if to be used for DR, should exist in a separate Availability Zone with separate storage.
+To enable the disaster recovery or warm spare deployment, you need to provision an equal number of frontend and backend systems as your primary location.
+These systems will serve as your disaster recovery or warm spare environment.
+For disaster recovery, they should exist in a separate availability zone with separate storage.

-The data that Builder stores is luckily fairly lightweight and thus the backup and DR or warm spare strategy is pretty straightforward.
-On-Prem Builder has two types of data that should be backed up case of a disaster or workload transfer to the warm spare:
+The data that Builder stores is lightweight, so the backup and disaster recovery or warm spare strategy is straightforward.
+Habitat Builder has two types of data that you should back up in case of a disaster or workload transfer to a warm spare:

-1. PostgreSQL package and user metadata
+- PostgreSQL package and user metadata
-1. Habitat Artifacts (.harts)
+- Habitat artifacts (.harts)

-All data should be backed by highly available storage subsystems and either replicated or backed up as indicated in the following sections.
+Back up or replicate all data using highly available storage subsystems as described in the following sections.

-Ideally, you should coordinate the backup of the entire Builder on-prem cluster to happen together.
+Coordinate the entire Builder on-prem cluster backup to happen together.
-However, the type of data that Builder stores (metadata and artifacts) permits some flexibility in the timing of your backup operations.
-In the worst case, if a package's metadata is missing from PostgreSQL, you can repopulate it by re-uploading the package with the --force flag, for example:
-`hab pkg upload <path to hartfile> -u <on-prem_url> --force`.
+However, the type of data that Builder stores (metadata and artifacts) allows some flexibility in the timing of your backup operations.
+In the worst case, if a package's metadata is missing from PostgreSQL, you can repopulate it by re-uploading the package with the `--force` flag.
+For example: `hab pkg upload <PATH_TO_HART_FILE> -u <ON_PREM_URL> --force`.

 ### PostgreSQL

-If using AWS RDS, you should be taking periodic snapshots of the RDS instance.
-For disaster recovery, you can choose to use a Multi-AZ RDS Deployment.
+If you are using AWS RDS, take periodic snapshots of the RDS instance.
+For disaster recovery, you can use a Multi-AZ RDS deployment.

-For non-RDS deployments, backing up the Postgres data is detailed [here](./postgres.md#postgresql-data-backups)
+For non-RDS deployments, back up the PostgreSQL data as described in the [Builder PostgreSQL configuration](./postgres.md#postgresql-data-backups) documentation.

-The backups should be periodically restored into the DR / warm spare via a scheduled automated process such as a crontab script.
-The restore can be run remotely from the same host that was used to create the backup.
+You should periodically restore the backups into the disaster recovery or warm spare environment using a scheduled automated process, such as a crontab script.
+You can run the restore remotely from the same host that created the backup.
 The Builder database is relatively small, likely only tens of megabytes.

-### Habitat Artifacts
+### Habitat artifacts

 Habitat artifacts are stored in one of two locations:

 - MinIO
 - S3 bucket

-In the event that your backend is using MinIO for Artifact storage/retrieval, it should be backed by highly available storage.
-Backing up MinIO data is detailed [here](./minio.md#managing-builder-on-prem-artifacts).
+If your backend uses MinIO for artifact storage and retrieval, it should be backed by highly available storage.
+Back up MinIO data as described [Habitat Builder MinIO](./minio.md#managing-builder-on-prem-artifacts) documentation.
-If choosing a warm spare deployment in the same availability zone/datacenter and the filesystem is a network attached filesystem, it can also be attached to the warm spare.
-However, make sure that only one Builder cluster is ever accepting live traffic when sharing the same filesystem.
-For Disaster Recovery, the filesystem should be replicated to the alternate availability zone/datacenter.
+If you choose a warm spare deployment in the same availability zone or data center and the filesystem is a network-attached filesystem, you can also attach it to the warm spare.
+However, make sure that only one Builder cluster is accepting live traffic when sharing the same filesystem.
+For disaster recovery, replicate the filesystem to the alternate availability zone or data center.

-If Artifacts are stored directly in an S3 bucket, the same bucket can be used for a warm spare in the same availability zone/datacenter.
-In the case of disaster recovery, the S3 bucket should be replicated to the alternate availability zone/datacenter.
-In the case of AWS S3, this replication is already built into the service.
+If artifacts are stored directly in an S3 bucket, you can use the same bucket for a warm spare in the same availability zone or data center.
+For disaster recovery, replicate the S3 bucket to the alternate availability zone or data center.
+For AWS S3, this replication is already built into the service.

-In the case that you are not re-attaching the MinIO filesytem to the warm spare, the backups should be periodically restored into the DR / warm spare via a scheduled automated process such as a crontab script.
+If you are not re-attaching the MinIO filesystem to the warm spare, periodically restore the backups into the disaster recovery or warm spare environment using a scheduled automated process, such as a crontab script.